GeForce RTX 4060 vs GeForce RTX 5070 Ti

 The Bottom Line

 At $299.99, the GeForce RTX 4060 is the most affordable option.
-It takes the lead in tdp.
-Tagged as Budget Pick.
+It takes the lead in tdp and psu recommendation.
+Tagged as Best Benchmark Value and Most Efficient.

 Strengths